 - About Us

-Having opened our doors on November 15, 2003, we are now in our sixth year of business!
-The past five years have brought many challenges and growth for us.
-We now employ two full-time and four part-time staff and continue to be open seven days a week.
+Having opened our doors on November 15, 2003, we are now approaching our 14th year of business!
+The past years have brought many challenges and growth for us.
+We are still open 7 days a week all year long (except for seasonal holidays).
 We want to thank the many loyal customers who have supported us in the launch of our business.
-We attribute our close relationship with them – and our committment to remaining open to new ideas to satisfy them – to our success so far.
+We attribute our close relationship with them – and our commitment to remaining open to new ideas to satisfy them – to our success so far.

 – Derek & Jacqueline Barr

 When Derek Barr climbs out of bed in the morning and heads to work, he is excited to go back to the daily grind.
 The last few months have been devoted to opening up his first business, Chocolate Barr's Candies, in Stratford Place on Ontario Street – something Barr said has him waking up with a twinkle in his eye, keen to head to his sweet headquarters.

 "Everyone loves chocolate," said Derek, who is tackling the operation with the help of his wife Jacqueline.
 "You really have to love doing this... it's really the love of the job."

 Set to open Saturday, Chocolate Barr's Candies will offer an "affordable" selection of candies, said Derek, who worked for five years at Rheo Thompson Candies.

 "Rheo was nice enough to teach me everything I know," said Derek.
 "We want to do a few things differently though."